Joseph J. LaViola Jr.: Research

-User interference and applications
+User interfaces and applications

 LaViola's research on virtual environment technology has revolved around enhancing 3-D user interface design and introducing techniques.
 He delved into the issue of cybersickness in virtual environments (VEs), where users experienced symptoms akin to motion sickness and presented three conflicting cybersickness theories on its causes and suggested potential methods for reducing cybersickness in VEs.
 Additionally, he elaborated on three-dimensional (3-D) user interface design in VEs, demonstrating the impact of various hardware devices on user interaction by categorizing user-interaction tasks into navigation, selection/manipulation, and system control.
 He alongside other researchers also introduced interaction techniques for hands-free multi-scale navigation in virtual environments, highlighting the potential benefits of freeing users' hands for tasks like modeling and object manipulation.
 Furthermore, his systematic study on the recognition of 3D gestures involved creating a database of 25 distinct gestures and analyzing the impact of training sample size showcasing that both linear and AdaBoost classifiers can achieve over 90% accuracy in recognizing up to 25 gestures.

 LaViola, in collaboration with Robert C. Zeleznik, introduced "MathPad^{2}", a mathematical sketching application, which automatically associated elements in drawings with corresponding mathematical expressions, facilitating problem-solving and visualization.
 In addition, he contributed to the introduction of algorithms utilizing GentleBoost and a latency-aware learning formulation to train a logistic regression-based classifier and explored the accuracy-latency trade-off for various numbers of actions.